Welcome To Aryan Mohammadi Pasikhani Website

 As my knowledge strengthened during university, I became thirstier for more.
 In my undergraduate years, I attended many extracurricular courses, including MCITP courses at the Amirchoopani Institute, CCNA and SQL design at the Kahkeshan institute, and C# and ASP programming courses at the Ebnesina Technical institute.
 Meanwhile to gain professional experience, I obtained practical jobs as a web developer in the accounting company ‘Hesabrasa’, and as a web administrator in the construction company ‘Sangsimansazeh’, from 2008-2011.

 Soon after graduating I realised I still was not satisfied with my knowledge of this emerging science, and so applied for a Master’s in software engineering at the National University of Malaysia (UKM).
 During this period, I investigated Intrusion Detection Systems (IDS) under the supervision of Professor Elankovan, which led to the publication of a paper in a well-known journal.

 After graduating from the UKM, I encountered the familiar craving for more knowledge.
 My interest in computer science hadn’t been satiated, leading me to realise my research life was not yet at an end.
 I had an opportunity to interview Professor John A Clark, an eminent figure in Cyber Security.
 After showing my PhD proposal to Prof Clark, he accepted my proposal to study under his supervision at Sheffield University, UK.

-Currently, I’m a PhD candidate under the supervision of Prof Clark, within the Security of Advanced Systems Research Group at the University of Sheffield.
+Currently, I’m a PhD candidate in the Security of Advanced Systems Research Group at the University of Sheffield.